CESEL/RelationalGit/README.md

 }
 ```

 You need to tell relational git where's your config file.
-If you don't, it assumes there is a configuration file in the user directory names _relationalgit.json_.
+If you don't, it assumes there is a configuration file in the user directory named _relationalgit.json_.

 # :star: Commands